Quantum energy inequalities in integrable models with several particle species and bound states: The stress-energy tensor at one-particle level

 This section analyses what form the stress-energy tensor $T^{\mu\nu}$ and, in particular, the energy density $T^{00}$ can take in our setup.
 Since our models do not necessarily arise from a classical Lagrangian, we study the stress-energy tensor using a ``bootstrap'' approach: We require a list of physically motivated properties for $T^{\mu\nu}$ and study which freedom of choice remains.

 Here we restrict our attention to the one-particle level, where the stress-energy tensor is determined by its form factor $F_2^{\mu\nu}$, as explained in Section~\ref{subsec:formfactors}.
-For simplicity, we will list our axioms directly for the function $F_2^{\mu\nu}$; see properties (T1)--(T12) in Definition~\ref{def:set1} below.
-These are motivated by the features of the full stress-energy tensor as follows.
+We will impose physically motivated axioms directly for the function $F_2^{\mu\nu}$; see properties (T1)--(T12) in Definition~\ref{def:set1} below.
+Without making claims on the existence of a full stress-energy tensor $T^{\mu\nu}$, we motivate these axioms by the expected features of $T^{\mu\nu}$ as follows:

 First, $T^{\mu\nu}(x)$ should be a local field, i.e., commute with itself at spacelike separation.
-This property is well-studied in the form factor program to integrable systems and is expected to be equivalent to the form factor equations \cite[Sec.~2]{Smi92}.
-The same relations can be justified rigorously in an operator algebraic approach, at least for a single scalar field ($\operatorname{dim} \mathcal{K}=1$) without bound states \cite{BC15}, with techniques that should apply as well for more general $\mathcal{K}$ and in the presence of bound states.\footnote{K.~Shedid Attifa, work in progress} At one-particle level, where the form factor equations simplify, this yields properties \ref{tmero}--\ref{tper} below, with hermiticity of $T^{\mu\nu}(x)$ implying \ref{therm}.
+This property is well-studied in the form factor programme to integrable systems and is expected to be equivalent to the form factor equations \cite[Sec.~2]{Smi92}.
+The same relations can be justified rigorously in an operator algebraic approach, at least for a single scalar field ($\operatorname{dim} \mathcal{K}=1$) without bound states \cite{BC15}, with techniques that should apply as well for more general $\mathcal{K}$ \cite{Man23} and in the presence of bound states\footnote{K.~Shedid Attifa, work in progress}.
+At one-particle level, where the form factor equations simplify, this yields properties \ref{tmero}--\ref{tper} below, with hermiticity of $T^{\mu\nu}(x)$ implying \ref{therm}; confer also \cite[Thm.
+3.2.1, Prop.
+5.2.2]{Man23}.
 The pole set $\mathfrak{P}$ appearing below is directly connected to the bound state poles of the S-function\cite{KW78,BFKZ99,BK02} and will be specified in the examples (Sec.~\ref{sec:examples}).